Jonathan Drouin: Colorado Avalanche (2023–2025)

+New York Islanders (2025–present)

+The New York Islanders signed Drouin as a free agent to a two-year, $8 million contract on July 1, 2025.

 International play

 Drouin won a gold medal at the 2012 Ivan Hlinka Memorial Tournament as a member of Canada's under-18 team.
 He later represented Canada's junior team, along with Mooseheads teammate Nathan MacKinnon, at the 2013 World Junior Ice Hockey Championships in Ufa, Russia, where Canada finished fourth.

 Personal life

-Drouin and his girlfriend Marie-Laurence became the parents of a baby boy on February 17, 2022.
+Drouin and his girlfriend Marie-Laurence had their first child together on February 17, 2022.